 Download: Fitocracy (Free, subscription available)

-Download: Fitbit (Free)
+Download: Fitbit (Free, subscription available)

 7. C25K 5K Trainer

-This is the official app of the Couch to 5K program, stylized as C25K.
-If you’ve been leading a sedentary lifestyle and want to get off the couch and start moving, this training app is for you.
+This is the official app of the Couch to 5k program, stylized as C25K.
+If you’ve been leading a sedentary lifestyle and want to get off the couch and start moving, then this training app is for you.

-Download: C25K 5K Trainer (Free, subscription available)
+Download: C25K 5K Trainer (Free, in-app purchases available)

 8. Nike Training Club

-Nike Training Club is a completely free app from Nike.
-It includes over 180 workouts covering a range of workout types.
+Nike Training Club is a free fitness app from Nike.
+It includes over a hundred workouts covering a range of different “types.”
 From strength exercises, to cardio and endurance, to mobility and yoga, it’s all here.
-The app is especially ideal for those who don’t have much time to dedicate to their exercise routine, who lack specialist equipment, and don’t want to pay up for a pricey exercise program.
+The program covers all levels of fitness and all types of schedules.

-Download: Nike Training Club (Free)
+Download: Nike Training Club (Free, subscription available)

 9. Fitbit Coach

-Previously known as Fitstar, Fitbit Coach is a personalized training app that lets you work out wherever you are, any time.
-Pick your desired workout, from short seven-minute bursts to hour-long grinds.
+Fitbit Coach is a personalized training app that lets you work out wherever you are, at any time.
+First, pick your desired workout, from short seven-minute bursts to hour-long grinds.

 Download: Fitbit Coach (Free, subscription available)

 However, counting calories doesn’t have to be a pen and paper exercise.
-MyFitnessPal makes it fairly easy to log your meals and snacks, with over six million foods already logged away and a handy barcode scanner to help recognize them.
+MyFitnessPal makes it easy to log your meals and snacks, with over six million foods already recorded and a handy barcode scanner to help recognize them.